Bryan Clark (American football)

-Monte Bryan Clark (born July 27, 1960) is a former quarterback in the National Football League.
-He played college football at Michigan State.
+Monte Bryan Clark (born July 27, 1960) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Michigan State Spartans.

 College career

 Clark was a member of the Michigan State Spartans for four seasons.
 He saw significant playing time as a sophomore, sharing starting duties with Bert Vaughn.
 As a senior he took over starting duties from John Leister and finished the season as the team's MVP after finishing third in the conference with a 128.9 passing efficiency rating, fourth with a 53.4% pass completion percentage and seventh with 1,521 passing yards with 14 touchdown passes and 10 interceptions.
 Clark finished his collegiate career with 2,725 yards on 204-for-409 passing with 20 touchdowns and 20 interceptions.

 Professional career

-Clark was selected by the San Francisco 49ers in the ninth round of the 1982 NFL Draft.
+Clark was selected by the San Francisco 49ers in the ninth round of the 1982 NFL draft.
 He broke his ankle in the 1982 preseason in a game against the St. Louis Cardinals and was placed on injured reserve for his rookie season.
 He suffered a separated shoulder in the 1983 preseason and was cut and re-signed by the 49ers several times during the 1983 season and was cut again at the end of training camp before the 1984 season.
-He was signed by the Cincinnati Bengals in December of 1984 and he appeared in one game.
+He was signed by the Cincinnati Bengals in December 1984 and he appeared in one game.
 He spent the 1985 preseason with the Miami Dolphins but was cut during training camp.